IN THIS GUIDE:

 It's also important to remember here, not to scrub your plastic surfaces and certainly, don't use anything abrasive as this will stain or fade the plastics further and more quickly than normal.
 Always avoid any products containing any acid-based solutions.

 Dressle All-Purpose DressingWe also have another trim dressing in our range which can be used on engine bays, as well as inner arches and plenty of other exterior and interior plastic surfaces.
 Leaving an extremely natural sheen, Dressle's UV inhibitors help to prevent surfaces from fading and this advanced water-based formula contains no waxes, oils, or petroleum distillates.

 If applying to the engine bay or inner wheel arches, make sure the area is clean first and then spray liberally over all plastic and rubber components.
 You can then simply leave to dry for 4-6 hours, before wiping up any excess after this curing time… yes, that's it!

-If you're using Dressle on the exterior trim of your vehicle either spray on directly, or for more targeted application apply 2-3 spritz to a microfibre Work Cloth (or Microfibre Applicator) and work in to the surface, then leave to cure.
+If you're using Dressle All Purpose Trim Dressing on the exterior trim of your vehicle either spray on directly, or for more targeted application apply 2-3 spritz to a Microfibre Clothh (or Microfibre Applicator) and work in to the surface, then leave to cure.